 Submit a Complaint with the UTC

 Help with Energy Bills

-Budget billing programs reduce the burden of higher energy bills during the winter by charging customers a monthly flat fee based on average usage.
+Additionally, budget billing programs reduce the burden of higher energy bills during the winter by charging customers a monthly flat fee based on average usage.

 General Consumer Information

+Additionally, the FCC offers valuable information and assistance to customers.
 The FCC’s Consumer & Governmental Affairs Bureau (CGB) develops and implements the Commission’s consumer policies, including disability access.
 CGB is the public face of the FCC through outreach and education, as well as through Consumer Center, which is responsible for responding to consumer inquiries and complaints.